-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 It’s at night that the extra megapixels make a difference.
 Because they’re binned, the pixels are far larger than on other phones, which results in more light intake.
 This photo of a neon sign is sharper and more lifelike on the S23 Ultra than it looks on the iPhone 14 Pro.
 In a similar vein, these shots of some of the skyscrapers in New York City paint a nearly accurate picture of what I saw beyond the viewfinder, save for a few overblown light glares.

-You can also capture insanely-large 200MP photos.
+You can also capture wildly large 200-megapixel photos.
 There’s a button in the camera app that lets you turn it on, and boy is it fun to play with.
 You won’t want to use it all the time since it’ll eat away at your storage a lot faster than normal photos, but if you want to capture something with a ton of detail or plan to print the photo after it’s taken, this is the mode to be in.

 Of course, the buck doesn’t stop at the main camera.
-Samsung packs in three additional lenses: a 12MP 120-degree ultra-wide, a 10MP telephoto with 3x optical zoom, and a 10MP periscoping telephoto lens with 10x optical zoom.
-These cameras are basically identical to the S22 Ultra, save for one major improvement: optical image stabilization, which is so good that you’d think your phone was on a gimbal when taking zoom shots.
+Samsung packs in three additional lenses: a 12-megapixel 120-degree ultrawide, a 10-megapixel telephoto with 3x optical zoom and a 10-megapixel periscoping telephoto lens with 10x optical zoom.
+These cameras are basically identical to the S22 Ultra, save for one major improvement: optical image stabilization, which is so good that you’d think your phone were on a gimbal when taking zoom shots.

-Speaking of which, the S23 Ultra is equipped with Samsung’s signature 100x Space Zoom, which is insanely fun to play with.
+Speaking of which, the S23 Ultra is equipped with Samsung’s signature 100x Space Zoom, which is extremely fun to play with.
 Not only do you get lossless zoom up to 10x, but each hybrid zoom level between it and 100x is extremely high in quality.
 The S23 Ultra once again puts every other phone in the United States to shame when it comes to zoom.
 I mean, just look at these examples!

 The Samsung Galaxy S23 Ultra’s amazing performance is worth the high price

 Video quality is also great.
 Tech reviewers widely consider the iPhone to be the best for taking videos, myself included.
-But with the S23 Ultra, you can get shots that go toe-to-toe with clips captured on the latest Apple smartphones, including some that best it.
+But with the S23 Ultra, you can get shots that go toe to toe with clips captured on the latest Apple smartphones, including some that best it.
 I recorded a couple of 4K, 30 frame-per-second clips during a recent trip to New York and compared them to my iPhone, and I was surprised to find that the quality was nearly equal.
 I still think the iPhone is an overall smoother shooter (especially when switching lenses while recording), but the S23 Ultra makes it a close race.

 The rest of the camera experience is just as fantastic.
-Portrait mode photos look amazing, the Expert RAW camera app from Samsung gives you an insane amount of control over how your photos look thanks to professional controls and Adobe Lightroom integration, night mode helps in especially dark situations, and the ultra-wide camera remains wide enough to capture full landscapes without missing out on anything important.
+Portrait mode photos look amazing; the Expert RAW camera app from Samsung gives you a high amount of control over how your photos look, thanks to professional controls and Adobe Lightroom integration; night mode helps in especially dark situations; and the ultrawide camera remains wide enough to capture full landscapes without missing out on anything important.

 Overall, this is one of the best camera experiences you can have on a smartphone.
 The Pixel 7 Pro and iPhone 14 Pro come second to this phone in a lot of different ways, from sensor resolution and zoom capabilities to image quality and versatility.
 It’s a little absurd just how good it is, which makes this $1,199 phone worthy of its “Ultra” name.